SAR Technology: 'Incident Commander V5' Software

-Mission pre-planning using the 'Incident Commander' software closely mirrored reality as SAR Teams and Emergency Responders battled a 'Two Hundred Year Flood' brought on by torrential rains in British Columbia's Coast Mountains...
+An 'Incident Commander Pro' flood response pre-plan was activated as responders battled a 'Two Hundred Year Flood' brought on by torrential rains in British Columbia's Coast Mountains...

 The Pre-Planned Flood Response Incident:

-The 'Incident Commander' example 'Pre-Planned Mission of the Pemberton Valley Flood Response describes how a potential flood in the Pemberton Valley can be planned for using the software, prior to the flood event occurring.
-This example of a pre-planned mission contains many of the incidents and assignments that actually occurred during the major flood that later inundated the valley.
+The 'Incident Commander Pro' 'Pre-Planned Mission of the Pemberton Valley Flood Response described how a potential flood in the Pemberton Valley could be managed, prior to the flood event occurring.
+This pre-planned mission contained many of the incidents and assignments that actually occurred during the major flood that later inundated the valley.

 View the Pre-Planned Mission of the Pemberton Valley Flood Response.